Shopping center: Theme/festival center

-Outlet center
+Outlet centre

-An outlet center (or outlet mall in North America) is a type of shopping center in which manufacturers sell their products directly to the public through their own stores.
-Other stores in outlet centers are operated by retailers selling returned goods and discontinued products, often at heavily reduced prices.
-Outlet stores were found as early as 1936, but the first multi-store outlet center, Vanity Fair, located in Reading, Pennsylvania, did not open until 1974.
+An outlet centre (or outlet mall in North America) is a type of shopping centre in which manufacturers sell their products directly to the public through their own stores.
+Other stores in outlet centres are operated by retailers selling returned goods and discontinued products, often at heavily reduced prices.
+Outlet stores were found as early as 1936, but the first multi-store outlet centre, Vanity Fair, located in Reading, Pennsylvania, did not open until 1974.
 Belz Enterprises opened the first enclosed factory outlet center in 1979, in Lakeland, Tennessee, a suburb of Memphis.

 Shopping precinct / Pedestrian mall

-A shopping precinct (U.K. term) or pedestrian mall (U.S. term) is an area of city center streets which have been pedestrianized, where there is a concentration of "high street shops" such as department stores, clothing and home furnishings stores, and so forth.
-They may be part of a larger city-center pedestrian zone, as is Strøget in Copenhagen, Denmark.
+A shopping precinct (U.K. term) or pedestrian mall (U.S. term) is an area of city centre streets which have been pedestrianized, where there is a concentration of "high street shops" such as department stores, clothing and home furnishings stores, and so forth.
+They may be part of a larger city-centre pedestrian zone, as is Strøget in Copenhagen, Denmark.
 In the U.S. chiefly in the 1960s, some cities converted a main shopping street (usually several blocks of one street only) to pedestrian zones known at the time as shopping malls (i.e. the original meaning of "mall": a "promenade"), but now referred to as pedestrian malls.

 Shopping arcade

 A shopping arcade is a type of shopping precinct that developed earlier and in which the connecting walkways are not owned by a single proprietor and may be in the open air or covered by a ground-floor loggia.
-Many early shopping arcades such as the Burlington Arcade in London, the Galleria Vittorio Emanuele II in Milan, and numerous arcades in Paris are famous and still functioning as shopping centers, while many others have been demolished.
+Many early shopping arcades such as the Burlington Arcade in London, the Galleria Vittorio Emanuele II in Milan, and numerous arcades in Paris are famous and still functioning as shopping centres, while many others have been demolished.

-In Russia, centuries-old shopping centers the size of regional malls still operate, consisting of multiple arcades.
+In Russia, centuries-old shopping centres the size of regional malls still operate, consisting of multiple arcades.
 They developed from previous so-called "trading rows", which were essentially markets where traders could obtain space to sell their goods.
 Great Gostiny Dvor in Saint Petersburg in its present buildings dates back to the 1760s.
 With a total area of 800000 sqft, GUM in Moscow, opened in its present buildings in the 1890s.